Updated June 6, 2021

 8. Try To Calm Down and Communicate

-In the midst of a tantrum, parents need to take a deep breath, count to 10 and think about how to best resolve the conflict.
+In the midst of toddler temper tantrums, parents need to take a deep breath, count to 10, and think about how to best resolve the conflict.

 It can be helpful to remember that toddlers have not mastered:

 This is not to say they are not learning these higher-level functions.
 In fact, it is through experiences such as tantrums that they begin to build their library of coping skills to process conflicts.

 Choosing to react rather than respond to a toddler that has no understanding of the basis for disciplinary action will only escalate the situation.

 If you feel yourself losing your cool, step back and regroup.